Tunchiie/CandleThrob/docs/README.md

 # CandleThrob Documentation

-Welcome to the comprehensive documentation for CandleThrob, an industry-grade financial data pipeline with Oracle Database storage and 113+ technical indicators.
+Welcome to the comprehensive documentation for CandleThrob, a financial data pipeline with Oracle Database storage and 113+ technical indicators.

 ## Overview

-CandleThrob is a production-ready financial data pipeline that processes S&P 500 and ETF data with enterprise-grade features including incremental loading, rate limiting, error handling, and comprehensive monitoring.
+CandleThrob is a production-ready financial data pipeline that processes S&P 500 and ETF data with advanced features including incremental loading, rate limiting, error handling, and comprehensive monitoring.

 ## Documentation Structure